tock/tock/doc/reference/trd104-syscalls.md

 The Read-Write Allow system call class is how a userspace process shares buffer with the kernel that the kernel can read and write.
-When userspace shares a buffer, it should no longer modify it, though the kernel will not stop the app from doing so.
+When userspace shares a buffer, it must no longer modify it.
 Calling a Read-Write Allow system call returns a buffer (address and length).
 On the first call to a Read-Write Allow system call, the kernel returns a zero-length buffer.
 Subsequent successful calls to